VysotskiVadim/VysotskiVadim.blog/_drafts/childs-illusions.markdown

 * Child: a state in which people behave, feel, and think similarly to how they did in childhood.
 The Child is the source of emotions, creation, recreation, spontaneity, and intimacy.

-TA as a method of therapy analyze and teach patients analyze and alter their ego states.
+TA as a method of therapy which analyzes and teaches patients to analyze and to alter their ego states.

 ## Illusions